karthik-B17/Web_Development_Projects/README.md

-This Repository Contains all the real-Time projects I Did on Full Stack Web Development Using Mern Stack
+This Repository Contains all the real-Time projects I Did on Front End Web Development CSS Projects
-CSS Projects

 1. Profile Card - This project is a simple portfolio card that describes the Details about the person a sample mini-project